Armonk, New York: Annual events

 Armonk hosts several annual events.
 The Armonk Outdoor Art Show is a fine art and crafts juried show sponsored by Friends of the North Castle Public Library ("the Friends") where approximately 200 artists gather at Community Park to show and sell their work.
 The event involves local volunteers with the proceeds from the show benefiting the North Castle Public Library and its Whippoorwill Hall performance auditorium.
 One week before the Art Show, the Armonk Chamber of Commerce sponsors the "Jamie's 5K Run For Love" run/walk road race.
 The proceeds from this event also go to the library with a portion reserved specifically for children's programs.
 The Friends also sponsors the Armonk Players, a community theater group that stages two full productions and several readings each year at Whippoorwill Hall.

 In addition, the Armonk chapter of the Lions Club sponsors a Fol-De-Rol, held during either the first or second weekend in June.
 The four-day event takes place in Wampus Brook Park and by Wampus Elementary School.
 It draws local businesses and artisans to set up tents and sell their merchandise.
 In addition, local restaurants set up tents to sell food and there are rides and midway games for children.
 Local student and professional music groups play in the gazebo to entertain the crowds.
 Another Part of the Fol-De-Rol is the carnival that is set up on the athletic field outside Wampus school.
 The carnival is full of standard fair games and rides for the weekend.

 Armonk also holds a community-wide Relay For Life during the first weekend in May.
 The event is sponsored locally by the Byram Hills chapter of Youth Against Cancer.

-The latest Armonk tradition is Frosty Day.
+An Armonk tradition is Frosty Day.
 A parade goes down Main Street onto Bedford Road, past the "Village Square" mentioned in the song "Frosty the Snowman" to Wampus Brook Park for a gala holiday lighting ceremony.
 Steve Nelson, the song's lyricist, was a frequent visitor to Armonk after World War II from his home in nearby White Plains.
 In 1950, he wrote the song's lyrics which he put to Walter E. Rollins' music; it was the same year that he was looking for land in Armonk on which to build his new home.